Rich Media

 Be Friendly

-Now that all the nitty-gritty has been tackled, it’s important to note that a friendly, casual, conversational tone goes a long way to building brand loyalty.
+Now that all the nitty-gritty has been tackled, remember that a friendly, casual, conversational tone goes a long way to building brand loyalty.
 A good sense of humour can keep a community running smoothly, seeing it through any rough patches with charm and aplomb.
-Finally, even better than acting nice is being nice – a little corporate social responsibility is good for the world, good for the brand, and always a smash with the community.
-So put a little love in your heart, Scrooge!
+Finally, even better than acting nice is being nice: a little corporate social responsibility is good for the world, good for the brand, and always a smash with the community.
+So put a little love in your heart and start generating that goodwill, Scrooge!

-Your website should be an inviting, engaging and comfortable place for your users.
+Your website should be a welcoming, engaging, and comfortable place for your users.
 Invite people in, encourage participation, talk to them, get them talking to each other, and pepper in the occasional event or special content.
-Really, starting an online community is like hosting a party where nobody knows each other – with a little encouragement, a lot of attentiveness, and the right amount of self-involvement, it can take off.
-Just don’t panic if nobody shows up right away – they’ll always arrive later than you think they will.
+Really, starting an online community is like hosting a party where nobody knows each other.
+With a little encouragement, a lot of attentiveness, and the right amount of self-involvement, you can create that vibrant community and launch brand loyalty through the roof.
+Just don’t panic if nobody shows up right away.
+People always arrive later than you think they will, but if you keep at it, they’re sure to arrive.

 Notebook and pencil